Adam Lockwood

 Adam Brian Lockwood (born 26 October 1981) is an English former professional footballer who played as a defender.
-He is the sporting director of Wakefield A.F.C.

 Career

 Lockwood began his career as a trainee with Reading, after being released as a youth player by Leeds United.
 He turned professional in August 1999, but failed to break into the Reading first team and in 2000 joined Maidenhead United to gain first team experience.
 In February 2001 he joined Forest Green Rovers on loan until the end of the season.
 He appeared in the 2001 FA Trophy final for Forest Green but was on the losing side in a 1–0 defeat.
 In September 2001 he joined Yeovil Town on loan, a month later making the move permanent on a free transfer.

 He was a member of the side that won the FA Trophy in May 2002, having been a runner up the year before with Forest Green, and helped Yeovil to the Conference and League Two titles.
 He struggled with injuries in the 2004–05 season, but signed a new one-year contract in August 2005.
 However, he struggled to re-establish himself and in November 2005, joined West Country rivals Torquay United on loan, returning to Yeovil in January 2006.

 He moved to Doncaster Rovers in July 2006.
 Lockwood committed his future to the club by signing a 2-year extension to his contract at Rovers in the summer of 2010.
 On 18 May 2012, Doncaster Rovers confirmed that Lockwood would be released at the end of his contract having made 180 appearances scoring 8 goals.

 On 4 July 2012, Lockwood signed for League One side Bury following his release from Doncaster.
 He made his home debut for Bury on 18 August 2012, in a 1–1 draw against Brentford.
 He scored his first goal for the club on 10 November 2012, in a 2–0 win at home against Portsmouth at Fratton Park.

 On 25 September 2013, Lockwood was released by Bury after the two parties mutually agreed to terminate his contract.